Rex (artist)

-Rex is a living American artist and illustrator closely associated with homosexual fetish art of 1970s and 1980s New York and San Francisco.
-He avoids photographs and does not discuss his personal life.
-His drawings influenced gay culture through graphics made for famous nightclubs including the Mineshaft and his influence on artists such as Robert Mapplethorpe.
-Much censored, he has remained a shadowy figure saying that his drawings "defined who I became" and that there are "no other 'truths' out there".
+REX (1943 – March 2024) was an American visual artist and illustrator closely associated with gay fetish art of 1970s and 1980s New York and San Francisco.
+He avoided photographs and did not discuss his personal life.
+His drawings influenced gay culture through graphics made for nightclubs including the Mineshaft and his influence on artists such as Robert Mapplethorpe.
+Much censored, he remained a shadowy figure, saying that his drawings "defined who I became" and that there are "no other 'truths' out there".
+REX died in Amsterdam in late March 2024.

 Early life and work

 Abandoned at birth, his real name and exact birthday are unknown, but references indicate a date in the 1940s.
+Research by historian Jack Fritscher suggests his birthday was February 5, 1943.
 He was adopted at a young age.
 Being a teenager in the 1960s, he lived among beatniks and on the streets of Greenwich Village.
-He legally changed his name sometime in the 70s or early 80s.
+He legally changed his name sometime in the 1970s or early '80s.
 While still in his teens he became the protégé of a fashion designer, who paid for two years of study at the School of Visual Arts in Manhattan.
 He later worked there in fashion illustration and commercial art, a career that brought him to London and Paris in the late 1960s, while maintaining an apartment on Saint Mark's Place in Manhattan's East Village.
 In Paris and London, "his fondest memories ... [were] the 'Cottages', the t-rooms, the public pissoirs, temples conceived and existing solely to bring relief to the male member, not distinguishing between straight or gay, and unconcerned with superficial conditions like color or religion, or how old or young, how pretty or ugly, how rich or poor the cock is."